Technmad/decentralized-voting/README.md

 3. Lot of paperwork involved, hence less eco-friendly and time-consuming.
 4. Difficult for differently-abled voters to reach polling booth.
 5. Cost of expenditure on elections is high.
+6. Just making the entire process more efficient
 ---
 ## Solution:
 Using blockchain, voting process can be made more secure, transparent, immutable, and reliable.
 How?
 Let’s take an example.